 Students should consult regularly with a Human Biology faculty member in order to plan their curriculum and discuss career options.
 To select a faculty member for advising, please consult the Human Biology Advising Schedule to determine which faculty member's office hours and area of advising expertise are best for you.
-Nutritional science / dietetics students should schedule their advising appointment with Ms. Sara Schmitz, Dr. Debra Pearson or Dr. Leanne Le Zhu.
+Nutritional science / dietetics students should schedule their advising appointment with Dr. Debra Pearson, Dr. Leanne Zhu or Ms. Sara Schmitz.

 During registration period and the two weeks prior, we request that you sign up for an advising appointment with a faculty member.
 Sign up sheets are posted on each faculty member's office door in the Laboratory Sciences Building, 4th floor.
 Please do not phone or send email requests to faculty for advising appointments during registration period.
 Sign up sheets are the most efficient way to handle advising requests during this busy time and ensure that each student gets individualized attention, with no one getting lost in the shuffle or waiting for long periods of time.